 Hi!
 I’m Claire.
 I founded Aunt Flow after getting my period in public without the supplies needed.

-Founded in 2016, Aunt Flow is a certified WBENC women-owned company based in Columbus, Ohio.
 At 18 years old, I dedicated my life to developing a solution to ensure businesses and schools could sustainably provide quality period products, for free, in bathrooms.
-Our products are made with organic cotton (no weird stuff) and we are constantly working to reduce our environmental impact!
-For every 10 tampons and pads we sell, we donate 1 to a menstruator in need.
+Our products are made with organic cotton and we are constantly working to reduce our environmental impact!
+Since 2021, we've donated MILLIONS of period products to menstruators in need.
 I call this people helping people.
 PERIOD.®

 EN / FR